 Bears are hungry and dangerous after hibernation.

 No problem, right?
 Wrong!

-A naturalist would be appalled by that sentence because it equalizes hungry and dangerous.
+Yes, that sentence is grammatically correct.
+But a wildlife expert would be appalled by that sentence because it equalizes hungry and dangerous.
 The cause/effect relationship – hunger causes danger – is lost.

 A good writer would start over and eventually come up with something like this:

 You can hear the and…and…and connections when children are learning how to talk (It was my birthday and Grandma came and we all had ice cream and I got a tricycle).
 Alas, those overdone and connectors sometimes show up in grown-up writing as well.
 Compare these two sentences:

 I baked a cake for Tommy and hoped it would cheer him up.
 WEAK

 I baked a cake for Tommy, hoping it would cheer him up.
 BETTER

 And now you know all about and!
 (Did you notice I started that sentence with and?
 And did you notice I did the same thing in my fifth paragraph?)